carriercomm/nodebb_sample/README.md

 3) npm install

-4) type 'mongo'' in the command shell
+4) type 'mongo' in the command shell

 5) type 'use nodebb' (creates nodebb db)